 Awareness Phase Marketing Strategies

 Advertisers often use mass-market strategies in the awareness part of the funnel.
 These may include non-digital tactics like TV ads and billboard displays, or digital outreach in the form of social media promotion, display ads, and sponsored posts.
-Depending on the business, it may also include outreach and influencer marketing strategies to expose the brand to key target audiences.
+Depending on the business, it may also include outreach and an influencer marketing strategy to expose the brand to key target audiences.

 From a content standpoint, you want to create highly shareable pieces.
 Graphics that are easy to read, posts that people laugh at and want to share, and short videos all fall into this category.
 If you want to go viral, this is the stage to try for it.